Xiaobo-Ma/xiaobo-ma.github.io/_pages/cv.md

 * The Journal of Supercomputing
 * Journal of Automobile Engineering
 * International Journal of Vehicle Autonomous Systems
+* International Journal of Ad Hoc and Ubiquitous Computing
 * International Journal of Vehicle Design
 * International Journal of Hydrology Science and Technology
 * International Journal of Sustainable Agricultural Management and Informatics